tdwg/tag/complex_values/serialization_strategies.md

 - How do we differentiate between `dwc:recordedBy` and `dwciri:recordedBy`?
 Require namespace abbreviations for all names (keys)?
 Require them only for some (e.g. for `dwciri:` but not `dwc:`)?
 This problem is related to an overall issue with making clear the semantics of the names (keys) used to represent properties in JSON objects.
 - How do we know that the values are IRIs and not untyped strings?

+Part of the solution to these problems may lie in using JSON-LD to establish a Linked Data Context that aliases the IRIs for property terms as strings.
+See [the IIIF Presentation API 3.0 specification](https://iiif.io/api/presentation/3.0/#46-linked-data-context-and-extensions) for an example of this approach.
+For a demonstration of how contexts could be constructed, see the [Complex values categories](https://github.com/tdwg/tag/blob/master/complex_values/complex_values_categories.md) document.

+Because Darwin Core uses the dual namespace approach (`dwc:` and `dwciri:`) to distingish between IRI- and non-IRI-valued properties, there would be term collisions if the namespace abbreviations were simply dropped to form the alias strings.
+This situation does not arise in Audiovisual Core since the IRI and non-IRI terms have different local names within the same namespace.

 2\.
 In the section on tabular data, four approaches were listed for dealing with values having two components, such as values with units.
 Since hierarchical structuring is inherent in JSON, the last approach makes the most sense.
 It could be represented like this:

 ```